Fascode-Archive/crshini/README.md

 ### Crshini
 Crshini is a command line tool implemented using Libcrshini.
-It is not fully compatible, but can be used as an alternative to crshini.
+It is not fully compatible, but can be used as an alternative to crudini.
 This script is short so you can refer to it as an example implementation of Libcrshini.